-If you search trademark disputes often, as I do, you will notice the beer industry popping up in headlines on a regular basis.
+If you search trademark disputes often, as I do, you will notice the beer industry popping up in headlines regularly.
 I think one reason this industry is so prone to trademark issues is the cyclical nature of the business.
-Brewers are pressured to introduce new seasonal products on a regular basis, and each new style needs a name, a design and a label.
+Brewers are pressured to introduce new seasonal products regularly, and each new style needs a name, a design, and a label.

 In a recent dispute, a Cincinnati craft brewery had to pull a beer from shelves that it had marketed under the name “Gnarly Brown” for three years.
 That move was the result of a trademark dispute initiated by a Minneapolis brewery with a seasonal offering called “Good Ol’ Gnarly Brown.”
 For the moment, the Ohio brewery has ceased production on its brown ale and has instead chosen to release a pale ale to meet consumer demand.
 The brown ale will likely return to shelves down the road with a new name and can/bottle design.